Marilyn Manson dropped by record label after abuse allegations | DW | 02.02.2021

 "My intimate relationships have always been entirely consensual with like-minded partners.
 Regardless of how — and why — others are now choosing to misrepresent the past, that is the truth," wrote the singer famous for his Gothic-inspired outfits and make-up.

-In 2009, Manson spoke of his initial breakup with Wood, telling an interviewer that "I have fantasies every day about smashing her skull in with a sledgehammer."
-He claimed that he had also self-harmed in the wake of the separation.
+In 2009, Manson spoke of his initial breakup with Wood, telling an interviewer, "I have fantasies every day about smashing her skull in with a sledgehammer."
+He said he had also self-harmed in the wake of the separation.

 In 2018, Evan Rachel Wood appeared before the US House Judiciary Committee to campaign for the 2016 Survivors' Bill of Rights Act to be enacted across the US.
 Although she did not name her abuser, she spoke of how he "had bouts of extreme jealousy, which would often result in him wrecking our home, cornering me in a room, and threatening me."